Lutheran Church – Missouri Synod: Other doctrine

-Antichrists

 The LCMS holds that all "false teachers who teach contrary to Christ's Word are opponents of Christ" and, insofar as they do so, are anti-Christ.
 The LCMS does not teach, nor has it ever taught, that any individual pope as a person is to be identified with the Antichrist.
 However, to the extent that the papacy continues to claim as official dogma the canons and decrees of the Council of Trent, the LCMS position is that the office of the papacy is the Antichrist.

-Creationism

 The LCMS officially supports literal creationism but does not have an official position on the precise age of the Earth.
 An official publication of the synod, the Brief Statement of 1932, states under the heading "Of Creation": "We teach that God has created heaven and earth, and that in the manner and in the space of time recorded in the Holy Scriptures, especially Gen. 1 and 2, namely, by His almighty creative word, and in six days."
-According to the recent 2004 LCMS synodical resolution 2-08A "To commend preaching and teaching Creation", all LCMS churches and educational institutions—including preschool through 12th grade, universities, and seminaries—are "to teach creation from the Biblical perspective."
+According to a 2004 LCMS synodical resolution, all LCMS churches and educational institutions—including preschool through 12th grade, universities, and seminaries—are "to teach creation from the Biblical perspective."
 The LCMS website says that an individual's personal views regarding creation do not disqualify a person from being a member of the LCMS.

-Freemasonry

 The LCMS believes that the teachings of Freemasonry are in direct conflict with the Gospel and instructs its pastors and laypeople to avoid membership or participation in it.

-Baptism and other doctrine

-The LCMS practices infant baptism, based on Acts 2:38–39 and other passages of Scripture.
+The LCMS practices infant baptism.
 It subscribes to the statement of faith found in the Apostles' Creed, the Ten Commandments, and the Lord's Prayer being applicable to daily life.
 The doctrines are emphasized in Luther's Small Catechism.